 Procedure for the Resolution of Student Complaints

-Students may encounter a variety of issues during their course of study at Kishwaukee College that may require review by appropriate administrative or academic personnel.
-The purpose of the following procedures is to provide an equitable system for resolving conflicts between students and faculty or staff members when a review of the issue is not otherwise available under established College policies and procedures.
-The College has already established appropriate procedures for conflict resolution (Final Grade Appeal and Judicial Procedures).
+Students may encounter a variety of conflicts during their course of study at Kishwaukee College that may require review by appropriate administrative or academic personnel.
+The purpose of the following procedures is to provide an equitable system for resolving conflicts between students and faculty or staff members when a review of the issue is not otherwise available under established college policies and procedures.
+The college has already established appropriate procedures for conflict resolution (Final Grade Appeal, Academic Forgiveness and Judicial Procedures).

-Questions regarding these procedures or guidance on the applicability of any Kishwaukee policy or procedure to a student’s specific problem should be directed to the office of the Dean of Student Services.
+Questions regarding these procedures or guidance on the applicability of any Kishwaukee policy or procedure to a student’s specific problem should be directed to the Office of the Director of Student Success.

 This procedure applies to all registered Kishwaukee students (full-time, part-time, special programs, Community Education/Continuing Professional Education) and is applicable in the review of problems such as the following: